acikelli/oc-graphql/README.md

 # OC-GraphQL

-**One Command GraphQL** - Automatically generate and deploy serverless GraphQL APIs on AWS with advanced analytics capabilities.
+**A serverless GraphQL framework for AWS** - Automatically generate and deploy production-ready GraphQL APIs with advanced analytics capabilities.

-Transform your GraphQL schema into a production-ready serverless API with real-time data analytics powered by Apache Parquet storage for 90-98% cost reduction and 50-100x faster queries, all with a single command.
+OC-GraphQL is a framework that abstracts AWS infrastructure complexity, automatically generating and deploying complete serverless GraphQL applications.
+Transform your GraphQL schema into a production-ready infrastructure with real-time data analytics powered by Apache Parquet storage for 90-98% cost reduction and 50-100x faster queries, all with a single command.

 ## Key Features